 What is the COVID situation?

 The COVID situation is changing daily, but Turkey has done well with its vaccination campaign and it continues to improve.
-Masks are worn in all indoor venues such as museums and markets, and restaurants require proof of vaccination.
-Entry into Turkey now requires just a Vaccination card, proof of recovery from Covid, or a negative Covid test in the past 48 hours.
-A Vaccination Card is the easiest way to go through Customs and Immigration.
+Masks are worn in all indoor venues such as museums.
+Entry into Turkey now requires just a Vaccination card to go through Customs and Immigration.
 We recommend bringing your original and a copy, and you carry them in two different places.
 Don’t count on having important docs like these downloaded on your phone.

 What are the COVID requirements for returning to the US?